 The passage up the Tamar is tortuous and difficult, and only vessels of light draught can navigate the river.
+It appears at most only necessary to provide draught can navigate the river.
 It appears at most only necessary to provide for the protection of Launceston against the attack of a small gun-vessel.
 Some eight or ten years ago, a battery for two 8-inch S.B. shell guns was erected at a distance of about 5000 yards below the town; but it is now in a state of dilapidation.
 The best position for a battery for the immediate protection of the place is on Pig Island, an elevated spot, very favourably situated for defence, about 7000 yards below the town.
-It would be desirable to construct a battery for two 7000 yards below the town.
 It would be desirable to construct a battery for two 64-pounders at this point, and these guns, together with a few electro-contact torpedoes placed under their fire, would effectually bar the passage.
-The battery should be rendered self-defensible by a stockade, and some accommodation for gunners should be provided within the enclosure.
+The battery should be rendered solf determible by a stockade and some agreement for should be rendered self-defensible by a stockade, and some accommodation for gunners should be provided within the enclosure.